On the singularities of the spectral shift function for some tight-binding models: Decomposition of the potential

-The aim of this section is to prove the next lemma that gives a suitable factorisation of the perturbation $V_h$ satisfying Assumption \ref{eq:hyppert0}.
-In particular, this justifies our choice to consider the generalized Assumption \ref{eq:hyppert}.
+The aim of this section is to prove the next lemma that gives a suitable factorization of the perturbation $V$ satisfying Assumption \ref{eq:hyppert0}.
+In particular, this justifies our choice of the generalized Assumption \ref{eq:hyppert}.